 Best Online Stock Brokers For Cheap Stock Trades

-by Silicon Valley Blogger on October 14, 2009
+by Silicon Valley Blogger on 2009-01-0982

 I’ve always been quite interested in adding to my investment holdings and have been on the lookout for good online brokers.
 If you’re someone who’s been keeping the faith about the long term prospects of the stock market (typically 10 years or more), then this could very well be a good time to add to your equity positions.

 To go cheap, I house my investments in a mix of both no load mutual fund companies and discount brokers.
 As a stock investor, you could go the mutual fund route with great names like Vanguard, Fidelity, Charles Schwab, and T. Rowe Price, but to add some flexibility to your portfolio at really affordable transaction rates, you may also be interested in signing up with an online discount broker.
-I did some research and compiled this list of low cost online stock brokers:
+I did some research and compiled this list of low cost brokerages:

 TradeKing Online Brokerage